thomasWeise/moptipy/README.md

 The [End Results CSV format](#52-end-result-csv-files) produces semicolon-separated-values files that include the states of each run.
 For every single run, there will be a row with the algorithm name, instance name, and random seed, as well as the best objective value, the last improvement time and FE, and the total time and consumed FEs.
+It is possible to select "virtual" limits for the runtime (measured in either FEs or milliseconds) and the objective value and to obtain the end results of the algorithms *if* these were the termination criteria.
+This is, of course, only possible if we logged algorithm progress (i.e., did at least [`set_log_improvements(True)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements)) over runtime and if these virtual limits are less or equal to the actual termination criteria.

 The [End Results Statistics CSV format](#53-end-result-statistics-csv-files) allows you to export statistics aggregated, e.g., over the instance-algorithm combinations, for instance over all algorithms, or for one algorithm over all instances.
 The format is otherwise similar to the End Results CSV format.